Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Nutritional Content of Ube

 Ube is a starchy root vegetable that is high in carbohydrates and low in fat.
 It also contains some vitamins and minerals, such as vitamin C, potassium, and magnesium.
 Too many carbohydrates can be unhealthy for your dog.
-But when fed in moderation, ube is a great alternative to many higher fat carbs, like pasta, if you are wanting to add some extra bulk to your dog’s menu.
+But when fed in moderation, ube is a great alternative to many higher-fat carbohydrates, like pasta, if you want to add some extra bulk to your dog’s menu.

 Another characteristic that sets ube above other similar vegetables is their flavonoid content.
-Flavonoids are compounds found in virtually all plants, flowers, and fruits, as well as the food and drinks that are made from them.
+Flavonoids are compounds found in virtually all plants, flowers, and fruits, as well as the food and drinks made from them.
 They are more concentrated in pigmented plant matter, such as the purple flesh of the ube.
 Why do we care about flavonoids?
-There is a lot of interest in these chemicals due to their potential health benefits for humans, and likely, dogs.
+There is a lot of interest in these chemicals due to their potential health benefits for humans and, likely, dogs.

 Flavonoids – What’s the Buzz?

-Known already for their antioxidant and anti-inflammatory properties, studies have started to reveal even more benefits that can be derived from the consumption of flavonoids.
+Known already for their antioxidant and anti-inflammatory properties, studies have revealed even more benefits that can be derived from consuming flavonoids.
 Some of the potential health benefits include:

 • Anti-mutagenic and anti-carcinogenic, which has major implications for cancer prevention